orchestral/docs/src/mail.md

 <a name="notifier"></a>
 ## Notifier

 `Notifier` is a simplified approach to send email notification to any registered user.
-This is slightly different from `Orchestra\Mail` where we actually set the recipient from `Orchestra\Model\User` model.
+This is slightly different from `Mailer` where we actually set the recipient from `Orchestra\Model\User` model.

 <a name="notifier-send"></a>
 ### Send